Sonoma Corps: Student & Parent Information

 Can you take the Sonoma Corps class even if you don't wish to participate in an internship?

-Each Sonoma Corps cohort varies, but in most cases, students can participate in Sonoma Corps even if they do not wish to participate in a gap-year internship after they graduate.
+Each Sonoma Corps cohort varies, but in most cases, students can participate in Sonoma Corps even if they do not wish to participate in a an internship after they graduate.

 How much do the internships typically pay?